Persuasion is a powerful word for anyone in the marketing space.

 A Simple Persuasion Strategy

-To this extent, I’ll use Roger Dooley’s Persuasion Slide, which is structured in the following way:
+To this extent, I’ll use Roger Dooley’s Persuasion Slide, which he structured in the following way:

 Here’s how this slide works: